obi1kenobi/cargo-semver-checks/CONTRIBUTING.md

 it will fail, because there's no expected result to compare to.
 Let's make the test pass:

 We use `insta` for snapshot testing witness results, so after adding/changing a witness, we need to update the test outputs.
-Note that it may contain output for other test crates - this is not necessarily an error: see the troubleshooting section for more info.

-There are two ways to update the output:
+> [!TIP]

-1. **With `cargo insta`**: If you install (or have already installed) the `insta` CLI with `cargo install --locked cargo-insta`, you can run `cargo insta review`.
-Check that the new output is what you expect, and accept it in the TUI.
+> It may contain output for other test crates - this is not necessarily an error:
-2. **Manually**: If you can't (or don't want to) use `cargo-insta`, you can verify the snapshot file manually.
-There should be a file called `test_outputs/witnesses/<lint_name>.snap.new`.
+> See the [troubleshooting section](#troubleshooting) for more info.

-   Open it, and verify that the witnesses generated as expected.
-Once you've checked it, move it to `test_outputs/witnesses/<lint_name>.snap` (remove the `.new`)
+To update the output, please refer to the section on [snapshot testing](#what-are-those-snap-or-snapnew-files-generated-via-cargo-test-)

 Once you've update the test output, run `cargo test` again and the `<lint_name>` test should pass!
 **Make sure to commit and push the `test_outputs/witnesses/<lint_name>.snap` into git**;